-To find out if the treatment for H. pylori has worked, you must wait at least 4 weeks after ending treatment to avoid false negative results.
+To find out if the treatment for H. pylori has worked, you must wait at least 4 weeks after ending treatment to test.

 What drugs can I use before this test?

-Common antacids such as Gaviscon®, Maalox®, Mylanta®, Rolaids®, Tums®, Milk of Magnesia®, Gelusil®, Alka Seltzer®, Alka-2®, Titralac®, Amphojel®, Alternagel®, and others not listed can be used.
+You can use common antacids such as Gaviscon®, Maalox®, Mylanta®, Rolaids®, Tums®, Milk of Magnesia®, Gelusil®, Alka Seltzer®, Alka-2®, Titralac®, Amphojel®, Alternagel®, and others.

 How is this test done?